Notes to the Financial Statements

 vii) The Group determines the nature, type, characteristics, or specifications of the applications or services.

-Revenue from the provision of Internet and telecommunications network resource services is recognised when the services are provided to customers.
+(vi) Revenue from the provision of Internet and telecommunications network resource services are recognised when the services are provided to customers.

-Revenue derived from integrated information application services is recognised when the services are provided to customers.
+(ix) Revenue derived from integrated information application services are recognised when the services are provided to customers.

 The Group offers promotional packages, which involve the bundled sales of terminal equipment (mobile handsets) and telecommunications services, to customers.
 The total contract consideration of a promotional package is allocated to revenues generated from the provision of telecommunications services and the sales of terminal equipment using the residual method.
 Under the residual method, the total contract consideration of the arrangement is allocated as follows: The undelivered component, which is the provision of telecommunications services, is measured at fair value, and the remainder of the contract consideration is allocated to the delivered component, which is the sales of terminal equipment.
 The Group recognises revenues generated from the delivery and sales of the terminal equipment when the title of the terminal equipment is passed to the customers whereas revenues generated from the provision of telecommunications services are recognised based upon the actual usage of such services.
-During each of the years in the two-year period ended 31 December 2013, a substantial portion of the total contract consideration is allocated to the provision of telecommunications services since the terminal equipment is typically provided free of charge or at a nominal amount to promote the Group’s core business of the provision of telecommunications services, and the fair value of the telecommunication services approximates the total contract consideration.
-The Group believes that the residual method of accounting for promotional packages provides the most relevant and reliable presentation method of the delivery and sales of the terminal equipment and telecommunication services since it reflects the economic substance of the arrangement.
+During each of the years in the two-year period ended 31 December 2014, a substantial portion of the total contract consideration is allocated to the provision of telecommunications services since the terminal equipment is typically provided free of charge or at a nominal amount to promote the Group’s core business of the provision of telecommunications services, and the fair value of the telecommunication services approximates the total contract consideration.

 (q) Advertising and promotion expense

 The costs for advertising and promoting the Group’s telecommunications services are expensed as incurred.
-Advertising and promotion expense, which is included in selling, general and administrative expenses, was RMB36,490 million for the year ended 31 December 2013 (2012: RMB34,905 million), among which, the costs of terminal equipment offered as part of a promotional package to our customers for free or at a nominal amount to promote the Group’s telecommunication service amounted to RMB22,795 million for the year ended 31 December 2013 (2012: RMB21,754 million).
+Advertising and promotion expense, which is included in selling, general and administrative expenses, was RMB26,122 million for the year ended 31 December 2014 (2013: RMB36,490 million), among which, the costs of terminal equipment offered as part of a promotional package to our customers for free or at a nominal amount to promote the Group’s telecommunication service amounted to RMB15,340 million for the year ended 31 December 2014 (2013: RMB22,795 million).